 Humanisten is just a stone’s throw from Götaplatsen, next to Näckrosdammen Pond and the beautiful Renström Park.
-The new Humanisten building is the latest addition to the University, with its impressive indoor amphitheatre dubbed ‘Trappan’ and a large study area.
+The Humanisten building have a impressive indoor amphitheatre dubbed ‘Trappan’ and a large study area.

 All roads lead to Trappan.
 At least, they do in Humanisten.
 This central indoor amphitheatre rises majestically inside the most recent building to be added to the University of Gothenburg, which is in fact an extension to the old Humanisten.
 There are padded seating areas on Trappan’s tiers where you can discuss with course buddies or listen to lectures from the stage.
 In addition to Trappan, there are student workstations and glass-walled group rooms.